duynguyendang/duynguyendang.github.io/index.md

 `Oct 2018 – Present`

+- Solution Architect for critical projects and working directly with customer to join the workshop, gather requirement, design system, build core team, implement project skeleton, frameworks.
+- Technical consultant & solving technical issues for 30+ projects: Create proposal, ADD, working with teams during project running, solving technical issues
+- Technical stacks: Kubenetes, Docker, Spark, Databricks, Minio, Azure
 - Develop and maintain Digital Platform (akaminds.co.jp): IoT - Big data - AI.

-- Technical consultant for IoT & Big data & Cloud projects: Gather requirement, develop ADD, working with teams during project running.
-- SA for some critical projects at the same time including work with customer to design system, build core team, implement project skeleton, framework.
-- Technical stacks: Kubenetes, Docker, Istio, Spark, Databricks, Apache Beam, Minio, AWS, Azure
+#### The Asset Integrity through Artificial intelligence platform

+The Asset Integrity through Artificial intelligence platform is a Digital platform for powering digital transformation for oil & gas companies in UAE.
+It’s comprises the following modules:
+- Asset Digital Passport based on industry best practice and standards
+- Smart Inspection process management and supporting technologies
+- Asset Health Monitoring through real-time KPIs
+- Analytics and Insights through Flag management and tasks

+The solution can deploy on both on-premise (Kubernetes) and Azure cloud and leverage cloud services for cloud deployment.

 #### Enterprise data platform

-- A secured enterprise data system build on Azure cloud to collect the data from 150+ sub system, filter, cleansing the data.
+- A secured enterprise data management platform build on Azure cloud to collect the data from 150+ sub systems.
-- Data transformed and loaded into Synapse DWH using Azure Data Factory & Databricks.
+- Data loaded from on-premise source systems, stagging to Azure Data lake storage, load to Azure Synapse and build data warehouse.
 - Users can view dashboard and report using Power BI.
+- PII data encrypted from source with custom key, only HRM can access and decrypt data to prevent data leak.

 #### Company cloud suite

-- A cloud suite to accelerate cloudification for customer
+A cloud suite to accelerate cloudification for customers
-  - Multi-cloud supports: AWS, Azure, GCP
+- Multi-cloud supports: CAWS, Azure, GCP
 - Digital labs
 - Cloud assessment
 - Secuirity & Cost compliance

 #### Worker tracking system

-- Build a system to be able to track and manage workers with a Bluetooth tag device.
+Build a system to be able to track and manage workers with a Bluetooth tag device.
 The system will include the following main functions:
 - Security
 - Personnel Tracking
 - Efficiency & Productivity
 - Stacks: Kubernetes, MQTT, m3db, Grafana, Golang, Bluetooth LE, .NET Core

 #### AI for Call center